MJKWoolnough/minecraft/maps/README.md

 func FixedY(y int32) Option
 ```
 FixedY is an options to fix the Y-coord of the blocks to be read.
 By default the
-highest, non-transparent block is usedd.
+highest, non-transparent block is used.

 #### func  Scale